naglalakk/loive/README.md

 include XML document in run-folder

+I have included this now so all you need to enter is a string to your ableton file

+	import loive

+	lp = loive.Loive('bitwonders.als')

+performs copy and gzip, parses the data

 NOTE: I think this only works with newer versions of ableton live 8 and above

 Dependencies